GabeScott/standard-works-vault/General Conference/1986 April - Come and Partake.md

 # Come and Partake

-*By Gordon B. Hinckley - First Counselor in the First Presidency*
+By President Gordon B. Hinckley - *First Counselor in the First Presidency*

 *Given in the April session of the 1986 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1986/04/come-and-partake?lang=eng)

 My brethren and sisters, I greet you with love and sincere appreciation.
 I seek the direction of the Holy Spirit.
 Today is the birthday of the Church.
-It was organized 156 years ago, which was “eighteen hundred and thirty years since the coming of our Lord and Savior Jesus Christ in the flesh.”
-(D&C 20:1.)
+It was organized 156 years ago, which was “eighteen hundred and thirty years since the coming of our Lord and Savior Jesus Christ in the flesh.” ([[D&C 20.1|D&C 20:1]].)
 Six men participated as the official incorporating body.

 Those original six have now become approximately six million.
 The growth of this work has been a constantly unfolding miracle, and what an exciting and wonderful experience it is to be a part of it.
 Although storms of adversity have raged against it, it continues to move steadily forward along the course which the Almighty has outlined for it.
 It does so quietly, without great noise and fanfare, touching for good the lives of men and women across the earth.
 Its mission is not empire building.
 Its mission is to teach faith and repentance, and to bring truth and gladness to all who will listen and hearken to its message.